deliveroo/deliveroo.engineering/_posts/2019-02-14-moving-from-ruby-to-rust.md

 authors:
   - "Andrii Dmytrenko"
 excerpt: >
-  How we migrated our Tier 1 service from ruby to rust and didn't break production
+  How we migrated our Tier 1 service from ruby to rust and didn't break production.
 ---

 ## Table of Contents